 Situationally, EMA may, from time to time, tender out portions of the NCC load.
 A Tenderer whose Tender Offer has been accepted by EMA may source for its own fuel supply to fulfil the awarded Tender Vesting Quantity (TVQ).

-Residual vesting scheme (RVS)
+Residual Vesting Scheme (RVS)

 Finally, for a given half-hour period, there may be residual/unhedged NCC load that was not hedged by prevailing hedge quantities under the BVS, TVS and any new scheme EMA may from time-to-time introduce.